 One-to-one and small group tuition helps young people who have missed out on education.
 Contact the student’s college, school or learning provider for more information on the 16 to 19 tuition fund and to find out if they are eligible.

 Holiday Activities and Food Programme (HAF)

 Holiday clubs have free places available to those on benefits-related free school meals.
-Following the success of the programme over the summer and at Christmas, HAF will take place again during Easter 2022 and is delivered by local authorities.
+Following the success of the programme over Christmas and Easter, HAF will take place again during summer 2022 and is delivered by local authorities.
 To find out more, search online for HAF in your area or contact your local authority.